en-wai/explicit_image_detector/README.md

-# explicit_img_detector
+# explicit_image_detector
-A simple classifier that detects whether an mage contains explicit content or not
+A simple classifier that detects whether an image contains explicit content or not

-Read the walkthough file for instructions on how to use.
+Check included word document for instructions